yesco/minisquel/README.md

 # addb - A simple plaintext sql interpreter

 This implements a simple SQL:ish interpreter.
 It's more of a toy/proof-of-concept doing an SQL-style interpreter from first principles.
-It takes the same stupid approach to interpretation as early BASICs did: It re-parses and interprets the code *every* time.
+It takes the same naive/simple approach to interpretation as early BASICs did: It re-parses and interprets the source code *every* time.
 Is it efficient?
 No. Was it easy to write?
 Yes!
 So far...

 ## GOALS

 - "minimal" in code/complexity (<1000 lines code)
 - fast hack for fun
 - "not for professional use"
+- no depencies other than linux/posix
 - limited sql
 	SELECT count(money) xxx AS x, ...
 	FROM fil.csv AS fil